vmware/singleton/content/en/docs/overview/singleton-service/singleton-service-s3.md

 s3.keysEncryptEnable=true
 # the ublickey file's path
 s3.publicKey=./public.key
-# the accesskey that get from above encrypt output.properties file content
+# the accesskey that get from above encrypt result content
 s3.accessKey=#####
-## the secretkey that get from above encrypt output.properties file content
+## the secretkey that get from above encrypt result content
 s3.secretkey=######
 ##get from S3 configuration's region
 s3.region=######